Safecast/Tilemap/README.md

 # Tilemap

-This is the code for the current production Safecast web map, http://safecast.org/tilemap
+This is the code and content for the current production Safecast web map, http://safecast.org/tilemap

 ## Overview